 - Using a hand mixer or a stand mixer fitted with paddle attachment, cream the softened butter and both sugars together on medium speed until smooth.
 Add the egg and mix on high until combined, about 1 minute.
 Scrape down the sides and bottom of the bowl as needed.
 Add the vanilla and molasses and mix on high until combined.
 Set aside.

 - In a separate bowl, toss the oats, flour, cinnamon, baking soda, and salt together.
 Add to the wet ingredients and mix on low until combined.
 Fold in the add-ins.
 Dough will be thick.
 Chill the dough for at least 30 minutes in the refrigerator.

-- Preheat oven to 325F degrees.
+- Preheat oven to 325°F (163°C).
 Line two large baking sheets with parchment paper or silicone baking mats.

 - Roll balls of dough (about 1.5 tablespoons of dough per cookie) and place 2 inches apart on the baking sheets.
 I pressed a few extra M&Ms into the tops of the cookies for looks.
 Bake for 10-11 minutes until very lightly browned on the sides.
 The centers will look very soft.
 Remove from the oven and let cool on baking sheet for 5 minutes before transferring to a wire rack to cool completely.

-- Make ahead tip: Cookies stay fresh covered at room temperature for up to 1 week.
+- Make Ahead & Freezing Instructions: Cookies stay fresh covered at room temperature for up to 1 week.
 You can make the cookie dough and chill it in the refrigerator for up to 4 days.
 Allow to come to room temperature and continue with step 3.
-Baked cookies freeze well - up to three months.
-Unbaked cookie dough balls freeze well - up to three months.
+Baked cookies freeze well – up to three months.
+Unbaked cookie dough balls freeze well – up to three months.
 Bake frozen cookie dough balls for an extra minute, no need to thaw.